Please Note: This is an online class

 - Parking as the "tail that wags the dog" as in relationships with land use, economic development, transportation, sustainability, and social equity goals

-- The problem with "set it and forget it" parking management
+- The problems with "set it and forget it" parking management, and why that is a default approach

 - Relationship of minimum parking requirements to parking reform